-CAR ACCIDENT LAWYER MN – FATALITY AND INJURY FROM OTHER DRIVER SPEEDING AND INATTENTION
+CAR ACCIDENT LAWYER MN – INJURY AND FATAL CRASH FROM OTHER DRIVER SPEEDING AND INATTENTION

-Two of the girls were killed in the car accident and one was seriously injured.
+Two of the girls were killed in the car accident and one was seriously injured because the other car was speeding.
 This tragic crash was clearly caused because the other driver was speeding and not paying attention to their driving.
-Often when a lawyer from our office gets a call in a case like this, we just represent one of the victims because there is never going to be enough insurance coverage to compensate the families of the girls who were killed plus the injured girl.
-Therefore an experienced MN car accident lawyer knows there is a conflict of interest about how to allocate the insurance money, and we can only represent one of the parties.
+Often when a lawyer from our office gets a call in a MN crash case like this, we just represent just one of the victims, because there is never going to be enough insurance coverage to fully compensate the families of the girls who were killed plus the injured girl – so the money will have to be allocated and they will need different lawyers.
+An experienced MN car accident lawyer understands this conflict of interest, and will advise you appropriately.

-In the aftermath of the crash, there were a number of memorials and tributes for the students by their classmates.
+In the aftermath of this speeding car accident, there were a number of memorials and tributes for the students by their classmates.
 Recently, Mounds View High School student council members volunteered at Feed My Starving Children in the girls’ memory.
 They plan to do so again at the end of May, on the birthday of one of the girls, because her family indicated that the cause was close to her heart.
 The other deceased girl was a member of the tennis team, which donated a bench in her memory.

 If you or a family member are injured in a Minnesota auto accident because the other driver was speeding and not paying attention, please call us and speak with a top car accident lawyer for a free consultation.
 Our attorneys are experienced and tough.
-As auto accident lawyer will explain your rights to you and make sure you rights are protected.
+An auto accident lawyer will explain your rights to you and make sure your rights are protected against the insurance companies.
 At the Rochlin Law Firm, each car accident lawyer will also provide you with personal compassionate attention.
 We have a 25 year record of success representing people and getting the best possible results for these tragic car accident cases.